Skip to main content

 Program Staff

-All instructors and teaching assistants receive training and information about their responsibilities and expectations; campus policies, procedures, and enforcement; appropriate crisis/emergency responses and reporting procedures; safety and security procedures; and confidentiality issues involving minors.
+All instructors and teaching assistants receive training and information about their responsibilities and expectations; university policies, procedures, and enforcement; appropriate crisis/emergency responses and reporting procedures; safety and security procedures; and confidentiality issues involving minors.
 All Authorized Adults who have direct contact with minors are required to have a valid background clearance on record with the University at the time of hire and/or beginning work with minors.
 The three clearances required include:

 • Pennsylvania State Police Criminal Background Check (SP4-164)